-1. This is an introductory course in the use of an electronic spreadsheet that is required in several degree programs or can be used to satisfy a CAPS elective or an unrestricted elective.
+1 This is an introductory course in the use of an electronic database that can be used to satisfy a CAPS elective or an unrestricted elective requirement.
+CAPS electives are required in many degree programs and may be accepted for transfer toward various computer literacy course requirements.